fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ## Installing FusionMaps for your project

-FusionCharts Suite XT provides over **1400+** data-driven maps under the product FusionMaps.
-In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the **world map**, and **map of the USA** - to reduce the download size.
-However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest of map definition files, when you need to plot maps of those countries/regions.
+FusionCharts Suite XT provides **1400+** data-driven maps under the product FusionMaps.
+To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **Map of USA**.
+However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest the of map definition files to plot maps of those countries/regions.

 > If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.

 **To add FusionCharts PHP wrapper in your project:**

-Copy/Paste the `fusioncharts.php` file from `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` to your project’s folder, and include it to your PHP page.
+Copy/Paste the `fusioncharts.php` file from `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` to your project’s folder and include it to your PHP page.

 To render a map, you need to `include` the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.